 Symptoms of Mastitis

-Mastitis can be treated by draining the breasts of milk, sometimes with a breast pump, and by taking antibiotics.
+Mastitis can be treated by draining the breast milk, sometimes with a breast pump, and by taking antibiotics.
 Your doctor may recommend an application of a hot, wet washcloth for 10-15 minutes several times throughout the day.
 If you are breastfeeding, ask your doctor whether it is safe for you to continue during treatment.

 What Do I Do if I Find a Lump in my Breast?